-The purpose of this Plan is to provide the MCA with a detailed action plan that will articulate the next steps to renew the economy.
-A clear distinction has been made between immediate relief from COVID-19 (<1 year), recovery and long-term renewal (1-3 years and 3+ years respectively), aligned with the Strategic Economic Plan (SEP).
+A transformation of wellbeing and inclusion, raising our quality of life, reducing inequality, and widening opportunity.
+The purpose of this Plan is to provide the MCA with a detailed action plan that will articulate the next steps for to renew the economy.
+A clear distinction has been made between immediate relief from COVID-19 (<1 year), recovery and long-term resilience (1-3 years and 3+ years respectively), aligned with the upcoming Strategic Economic Plan (SEP).

 The investment we are asking for will not just deliver a jobs-led recovery to rescue the South Yorkshire economy; it will also help 'level it up'.
-It will back our people and our entrepreneurs when they need it the most, and create better, as well as more, jobs.
+It will back people and our entrepreneurs when they need it the most, and create better, as well as more, jobs.
 It will accelerate the transition to Net Zero Carbon while making our communities stronger.

 It will help not just South Yorkshire, but the whole country.